obrasier/obrasier.github.io/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

 So that works, but *really*!?
 I have to maintain a fork just to get my site to build quickly?

 There must be a better way, and there is.

+### Option 2
 We can pass in a local configuration file

 ```bash
 bundle exec jekyll serve --config CONFIG_FILE